Search

 Close this search box.

 It sounds boring, but we promise that structure, schedule, and systems will help you make the most of your efforts.
-There is something about consistency that is soothing.
+Consistency is soothing because you know what to expect.
 Plus, if you aren’t always thinking about what to do next or what you might be forgetting, your mind is freed up to more creative thoughts.

 Structure, Schedule, and Systems: Part 1 – Structure